smanuj/team2-DELogistics/README.md

 ### Installing

 * Download the entire project and import it as an existing maven project in spring boot
+* Please enter the outlook account login credentials in app.config file before deploying the project

 ### Executing program